 Common RSI conditions include: Carpal Tunnel Syndrome (CTS), Occupational Overuse Syndrome, Work Related Upper Limb Injury Syndrome (WRULS) or Cumulative Trauma Disorder (CTD).

 Repetitive strain injury, or RSI, refers to painful injuries caused by repetitive use of part of the body, awkward movements within the upper body or it can also be caused by holding an uncomfortable position for a long time.
 These repetitive movements and/or positions cause injury to muscles, tendons and other soft tissue.
 The more common employees that are affected by repetitive strain injury include office workers, carpenters, painters, factory workers, cooks, drivers and road maintenance staff.
+They often occur in workers who spend a lot of time at computers typing, as well as those that carry out repetitive manual work.
+Doing a repetitive activity for a long period of time without a rest, having bad posture or having to work in an awkward position, stress and cold temperatures can all make repetitive strain injury worse.

 About carpal tunnel syndrome (CTS) Compensation